isomerpages/moe-bedoksouthsec/_about-us/Direct School Admission (DSA)/Direct School Admissions (DSA).md

 Bedok South Secondary School invites Primary 6 students with **<u>any</u>** of the following attributes and achievements to apply through the DSA-Sec exercise:

 **<u>a)	Via Innovation</u>**
-<br>(i)	(i)	Represented the school and achieved accolades in inter-disciplinary competitions or led/ served as a member of inter-/ intra-school projects or IP-related competitions which require participants to generate innovative solutions to problems and issues.
+<br>(i)	Represented the school and achieved accolades in inter-disciplinary competitions or led/ served as a member of inter-/ intra-school projects or IP-related competitions which require participants to generate innovative solutions to problems and issues.
-<br>(ii)	(ii)	Held leadership position/s in inter-disciplinary clubs or societies that require participants to generate innovative solutions to problems and issues.
+<br>(ii) Held leadership position/s in inter-disciplinary clubs or societies that require participants to generate innovative solutions to problems and issues.

 **<u>b)	Via Sports and Games</u>**
 <br>(i)	Possesses strong aptitude and interest in sports and the outdoors.